Tuition and Fees Deduction in content page of articles

 Tuition and fees, like student-activity fees

 You pay the education expenses for an eligible student.
-An eligible student is someone enrolled in 1 or more courses at an eligible educational institution.
-An eligible student is yourself, your spouse, or someone you claim as a dependent on your return.
+An eligible student is someone enrolled in one or more courses at an eligible educational institution.
+An eligible student can be:

 Only the person who claims the dependency exemption and pays the expenses can claim the deduction.
 So, the deduction is available to:

 Students who pay for their own education and can't be claimed as a dependent